 I have seen these as examples of catchy subject lines with high open rates.
 However, be careful with them, as you risk creating false expectations that your e-mail might not live up to.
 Just because they are proved to have high open rates doesn’t mean that they will actually provide any value – and why do you need people opening your e-mail, getting disappointed, and unsubscribing – or even worse, putting you in spam?

 It means nothing to catch the user’s attention and lose it in the long run.

 On top of that, people receive various e-mails per day by many companies, so it is possible that these lines are not even original anymore.

 Instead of using meaningless subject lines, try to sum up what your e-mail will be about in a creative way.
 Here are a few examples:

 - Copy our 7 Best Facebook ads of 2016;

 - Here’s the REAL reason Amazon is buying Whole Foods.

-If you need more examples, Digial Marketer has a long list of e-mail subject lines (but be careful which ones are more like the second type, and less like the first type!)
+If you need more examples, Digial Marketer has a long list of e-mail subject lines (try to focus more on the ones from the second type, and less on the first type!)